bsstahl/BienOblige/README.md

 * Requirement Analysis: We are identifying and evaluating different requirements that align with our project goals.
 * Implementation Exploration: Various implementation methods are being considered and assessed for feasibility and effectiveness.

+Our [Internal Press Release](docs/press/Internal%20Press%20Release.md) provides a high-level overview of the project's vision and objectives.

 ### Next Steps

 1. Gather feedback from interested parties.